 - Add the following two lines above the line that says /* That's all, stop editing!
 Happy blogging. */:

 define('FORCE_SSL', true); define('FORCE_SSL_ADMIN',true);

-Once you complete these steps, all requests to your website redirect to HTTPS.
+Once you have completed all steps above, any request to your website will redirect to the HTTPS version.